 The Whisperer has become a figure of dark fascination beyond intelligence circles:

 - Folk tales: “The Whisperer” has entered elven folklore as a boogeyman figure — a shadow that listens at windows and steals secrets from sleeping minds.
-Parents in the W use the figure to frighten children into discretion
+Parents in the Whispering Forest use the figure to frighten children into discretion

 - Literary references: Several anonymous plays performed in Valoria-City feature a mysterious “Whisperer” character, suggesting the operative has captured public imagination despite — or because of — the secrecy surrounding them